April Adjunct

 Sonnet 539

-What slim dimensioned art could herald you,
+What thin-dimensioned art could herald you,

-You whose sovereign grace yet knows no bounds?
+You whose sovereign grace no bounds contain?

-Whether plumbed by sight or weighed by virtue true,
+Beheld by sight or weighed by virtue true,

 No sculpture, portrait or fine script borne praise

-Could ever mark your poise, nor yet no song
+Could ever mark your poise—nor any song

-Sung here by angels heralding second days
+Sung here by angels heralding heaven’s grace,

-No hand of man, or still…what hand of God,
+No hand of man—or still, what hand of God?

-Could frame a work not deemed a grand facade,
+Could frame a work all demigods applaud—

-Ethereal in scope, what skill dare read;
+Ethereal in scope, what art dare read;

 © Loubert S Suddaby.
 All Rights Reserved.